nadinekuo/TUD-CS4240-Deep-Learning/README.md

 sparsity), performs feature selection during training NN

 ### Early Stopping (of Gradient Updating)

+This also relies on the idea that smaller norm weights are preferred.

+- **Weight space**: note there are flat areas (hardly any gradient) which may prevent model from learning
+    - For each step, the loss landscape can look completely different!
+Also between true and apparent error, you may see learning or nothing happening...
+    - VERY high dimensional and typically look terrible...
+    - **Learning rate / no. of epochs** are hyperparams that are important to tune!

 - Useful when network is correctly initialized
 - We stop training when discrepancy between validation and apparent error starts to increase: decreasing error on train set may make it seem like model is learning still, whereas validation set (unseen) error increasing...